GChief117/taskmaster/README.md

 ---

 ## **Overview**
 Taskmaster is a **distributed task scheduler** that allows users to **create, schedule, and manage tasks** via a **React-based GUI**.
-Built with **TypeScript, PostgreSQL, and Docker**, Taskmaster enables seamless task execution and logging within a simple web app interface.
-The following work can be downloaded and played around with in the following link (https://drive.google.com/file/d/1-n8uanrGuML7TY0d2UwjwKEg5uIFrDUc/view?usp=sharing)
+Built with **TypeScript, PostgreSQL, and Docker**, The following work can be downloaded with the following link (https://drive.google.com/file/d/1-n8uanrGuML7TY0d2UwjwKEg5uIFrDUc/view?usp=sharing)

 ---